 In Hongdae, many people will also dress up and spend the night hopping through bars and clubs.
 Some meetup organizations like Seoul Pub Crawl may also host special events like bar hopping as well, which may be fun to join with friends or alone.

 For those who get exhausted over how crowded Itaewon gets, there may also be more much-welcomed breathing space on the streets of Hongdae.
-Even so, Hongdae is also expected to get full with Halloween party people in costumes.
+Even so, Hongdae is also expected to get filled with Halloween party people in costumes.

 Halloween in Gangnam